-- Concurrent enrollment courses must be listed in high school course guides and must indicate that the courses generate college credit as well as high school credit. - 2.
-Every eighth grade student must receive the full high school course guide prior to development of their core curriculum plan. - Concurrent enrollment courses are available to dually enrolled high school students (competent private instruction).
+- Concurrent enrollment courses must be listed in high school course guides and must indicate that the courses generate college credit as well as high school credit. - Every eighth grade student must receive the full high school course guide prior to development of their core curriculum plan. - Concurrent enrollment courses are available to dually enrolled high school students (competent private instruction). - Concurrent enrollment courses are available to accredited nonpublic high school students in the school district as long as they are residents of the DCSD.